Asbestos Exposure in Marine Veterans

 Many Marines have been exposed to asbestos products while serving the United States.
 The Marine Corps is a department within the Navy, the branch of the military with the most asbestos exposure.
 The proximity of the Marines to the Navy directly impacts the level of asbestos exposure experienced by members of the Corps.
 The servicemen and women may have faced exposure to the toxin while traveling on Navy ships or within Marine Corps provided housing.

 Marines are often transported aboard Navy vessels to get from one conflict area to the next, or to return stateside.
-This practice has led to asbestos exposure aboard Navy ships that were known to be constructed with asbestos products to mitigate risk of heat, fire or chemical reactions.
+This practice has led to asbestos exposure aboard Navy ships that were known to be constructed with asbestos products to mitigate the risk of heat, fire or chemical reactions.
 Asbestos was used in the ships’ insulation, gaskets, valves and pipe coverings for steam pipes and hot water pipes, among other products.
 While aboard ship, the Marines are required to complete maintenance tasks in the same capacity as any member of the Navy on the vessel.
 During completion of these tasks, such as removing insulation, the asbestos products may be disturbed, releasing microscopic asbestos fibers into the air.

 Ships used between World War II and the Vietnam War are among those that carry the greatest risk of asbestos.
 Many of these older ships are still in active use within the Navy’s fleet.
 As the ships age and their parts deteriorate, Marines living aboard the vessels and those assisting in maintenance are at an increased risk of asbestos inhalation.
 According to recent reports from Marine Corps Times, the Corps is also looking to increase their presence aboard Navy ships.
 This change could increase the number of Marines that may develop asbestos-related diseases including asbestosis, asbestos lung cancer and mesothelioma.